idaholab/virtual_test_bed/doc/content/sfr/vtr/vtr_model_inputs.md

 ### AuxVariables and AuxKernels

-There is one AuxVariable that is defind for this model; the core support plate temperature.
+There is one AuxVariable that is defined for this model; the core support plate temperature.
 The temperature is set with the inlet temperature.

 !listing sfr/vtr/steady/core_support_plate_3d.i